Rule VI: Academic Standing and Review

 1. A student who at the end of any semester or term:

-3. Has earned 60% or more of semester or term credits below C minus, may not continue as a candidate for the Juris Doctor degree, except under terms established by the Committee for Academic Standing (CASS)
+falls under the jurisdiction of the Committee for Academic Success and Standing (CASS) and may not continue as a candidate for the Juris Doctor degree, except under terms established by CASS.

 B. Academic Eligibility to Continue as a JD Degree Candidate with Early Intervention Status